tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 Now that we've created this _specification_ of what should be done with the data, how do we use it?

-# Using a recipe with a model
+# Use a recipe with a model

 Let's use straightforward logistic regression to model the flight data.
 We can build a model specification using the parsnip package: